Nagarjunakonda Buddhist Island – 3rd Century Buddhist Site

 Nagarjunakonda Island was formed when the Nagarjuna Sagar Dam was constructed.
 The Nagarjuna konda hills got submerged in dam waters.

 Known as Sri Parvata, this Island is one of richest Buddhist sites in India.
 The island contains a Buddhist museum where the submerged archaeological sites remains were dug up and transferred.
 Some other monuments were transferred to the near by mainland.
 The excavations shows that the area was the center for Buddhist learning in ancient India.
 Dalai Lama, the 14th Dalai lama, currently heads Buddhists.

 Nagarjunakonda is named after the Buddhist scholar Acharya Nagarjuna who lived in the 2nd century.

 How Do I Go to Nagarjunakonda Buddhist Island?

 Macherla is the nearest railway station at around 30 kilometers distance.
 There are ferry services to the island from the main land.

-Hyderabad International airport at 150 kilometers is the nearest airport to Nagarjunakonda island.
+Hyderabad International airport at 150 kilometers is the nearest airport to the Buddhist island in Andhra Pradesh.